LukaJankovic/Thinkpad-X1-20FQ-Hackintosh/README.md

 # Thinkpad X1 Yoga / Carbon (20FQ model) hackintosh

 Contains information for running 10.11, (10.13) and 10.14 on the X1.
-Primary focus is on 10.11 and 10.13, due to 10.14 not being stable at the moment.
-It does, however, work for the most part.

 I will not continue providing support for 10.11 and 10.13 as I find 10.14 is stable enough now.
 I will leave the config for 10.11 here but I don't have one for 10.13 any longer.

 ## What works